College Student Drug Charges in Raleigh, North Carolina

 Depending on the particular charge, you may also face disciplinary action from your school.
 This could potentially include being forced to withdraw from school.
 After being expelled, you may also face difficulty applying to another college with a drug charge on your record, making it a challenge to complete your education.

 How Kurtz & Blum Can Assist You

 College students accused of drug crimes need help from an experienced, driven criminal defense lawyer.
-The attorneys at Kurtz & Blum represent college students arrested for having drugs on campus.
+The attorneys at Kurtz & Blum, PLLC represent college students arrested for having drugs on campus.
 They are deeply familiar with North Carolina’s drug laws and will strive to minimize the impact of drug charges on your future.
 We can also represent you at school disciplinary hearings.